 What is a budgeting app

 A budgeting app is an online application that you can usually access from your smartphone and that helps you organize your money by analyzing your spending and, in some cases, implement a savings plan.
 Some apps are free, others aren’t; some might work on a “freemium” basis, where basic usage is free but additional features require payment.
 These apps usually hook up to your checking account and/or credit card in order to analyze where your money is going, how much is coming in, and how much is going out.Finances can be complicated, we make them simple.
 And offer low fees and friendly financial advice along the way.
-Use our state of the art technology to get started investing investing or saving.
+Use our state of the art technology to get started investing.

 After all, those are the core components of a budget: You figure out how much you make per month, and how much you spend on necessities and variable expenses.
 Then apportion and adjust your expenses to ensure you’re living within your means and saving enough.
 Experts recommend that you should aim to save or invest at least 20% of your income.
 But it means you have to actually sit down, calculate all those numbers, and write down all of your expenses and categorize them.
 Depending on how complex your financial life is, this could be a discouraging step.